malariagen/vector-data/docs/ag3/methods.md

 probability distribution for each copy number state *n* had a mean *c<sub>n</sub>* (*c<sub>n</sub>* = *n*), with variance *v<sub>n</sub>* = 0.01 + *a<sub>n</sub>c<sub>n</sub>*, where *a<sub>n</sub>* is the
-variance in normalised coverage for all windows with at least 90% accessible sites.
+variance in normalised coverage for all autosomal windows, excluding the top 1% of windows with the highest normalised coverage.
 We determined the variance empirically for each individual because variance in coverage can differ between individuals, presumably due to stochastic variation in library preparation and/or sequencing runs.
 Following [Lucas et al. (2019)](https://genome.cshlp.org/content/29/8/1250.full#sec-8) we set the HMM transition probability *t* = 0.00001.
 After parameter calibration, we fitted a Gaussian HMM to normalised windowed coverage